zooniverse/panoptes-python-client/docs/user_guide.rst

 <https://panoptes.docs.apiary.io/>`_ as this lists the full options and allowed
 values for many of the methods in this module -- many method arguments are simply passed to the API as-is, with the API performing server-side validation.
+The API documentation also lists the full attributes for each class; these are not included in this documentation.

 Installation
 ------------